raacz/neocitites-raacz/toki-pona/beginner-material/readme.txt

 - make three quest stories
 - need a tutorial page

-NAME: should 'theme' texts actually be 'topic' texts? probably. i should change it.

 bugs:
 - reading tracker is currently not always remembering when the challenge is on or off